developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/about/index.md

 New settings in the [Preferences panel](../settings/#preferences):

 * <b><u>Navigation</u></b> controls the means of navigating between keyboard layouts. "<b>Tabs</b>" mode permits switching layouts by swiping across a layout (to bring up the adjacent one) or tapping directly on the desired layout tab.
-The tab bar will be visible at all times except when next-word suggestions (if enabled) are being displayed. "<b>Keys</b>" mode permits keys to be used for switching layouts.
+The tab bar is visible at all times except when word corrections (if enabled) are being displayed. "<b>Keys</b>" mode permits keys to be used for switching layouts.
 Such keys are typically in the lower-left corner of the layout.

 * <b><u>Tab configuration</u></b> allows a user or administrator to enable or disable the numeric, alphanumeric, symbol and/or scan key-layout tab(s), hiding them from view and preventing display of the corresponding layout.